snotskie/ttrpg/site/src/characters.md

 Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may declare boldly that you have exactly the right item or idea you need for the situation.
 When you succeed your next Check during the same scene, increase the size of the outcome to one rank higher than it would have been otherwise, such as from Minor to Medium. *This Ability requires and extends Efficiently Packed.*

+### Blessèd Distraction

+When another character succeeds a Check or wins a Contest, you may distract them using an item in your possession, modifying that character’s result by $-3$, possibly turning their success into a failure or win into a loss.
+Then this ability cannot be activated again until you spend ⑤ to recharge it. *This Ability requires and extends Efficiently Packed.*

 ---

 ### Tactful Speech